strapdata/elassandra/docs/elassandra/source/operations.rst

 Backup and restore
 __________________

-By design, Elassandra synchronously update Elasticsearch indices on Cassandra write path and flushing a Cassandra table invlove a flush of all associated elasticsearch indices.
-Therefore, elassandra can backup data by taking a snapshot of Cassandra SSTables and Elasticsearch Lucene files on the same time on each node, as follow :
+By design, Elassandra synchronously updates Elasticsearch indices on the Cassandra write path.
+Flushing a Cassandra table involves a flush of all associated Elasticsearch indices.
+Therefore, Elassandra can backup data by taking a snapshot of Cassandra SSTables and Elasticsearch Lucene files on the same time on each node, as follows :

 1. ``nodetool snapshot --tag <snapshot_name> <keyspace_name>``
 2. For all indices associated to <keyspace_name>